jackpot51/occ1/README.md

 Mame must be installed from https://launchpad.net/~c.falco/+archive/ubuntu/mame

 - beep.com plays the DOOM episode 1 mission 1 theme on the bell.
-I don't know how this will sound on the real hardware, please try to get a recording.
-The bell has a fixed frequency of 1560 KHz, so this program layers on lower frequencies on top of that by rapidly toggling the bell, which gives a messy sound but should have a distinguishable melody.
+I don't know how this will sound on the real hardware, it has not been tested yet.
+The bell has a fixed frequency of 1560 Hz, so this program layers on lower frequencies on top of that by rapidly toggling the bell, which gives a messy sound but should have a distinguishable melody.

 - game.com is a port of the first two levels of Chip's Challenge.
 Use WASD to move, collect lowercase keys (bgry) to unlock uppercase doors (BGRY).
 Collect all the chips ($) on the map to unlock the socket (H).
 You can push dirt blocks (D) into water (~), then walk on the sunken dirt block (d) to turn it into ground.
 Reach the portal (@) to move to the next level, or press the L key to skip.
 Once all levels are finished or skipped, the game exits.